What is a catalytic converter?

 What does a catalytic converter do?

 A catalytic converter turns some of the engine’s harmful pollutants into carbon dioxide and water vapour.
-A metal exterior hides a delicate honeycomb structure that’s coated in precious metals such as palladium, rhodium and platinum.
+A metal exterior hides a delicate honeycomb structure that’s coated in precious metals.
 When heated, these materials cause a chemical reaction that purifies the exhaust gases.
 Because they need to be hot to work best, catalytic converters are usually placed near the engine where the temperature is highest.

 How long does a catalytic converter last?